 Annual turnover – not more than £10.2 million

 Balance sheet total – not more than £5.1 million

 Number of employees – not more than 50

 IR35 was introduced by HMRC in 2000 to tackle the problem of contractors working via their PSC to gain a tax advantage.
 To ensure greater compliance, they have changed where the responsibility for applying these rules sit, from the intermediary to the end hirer.

-The decision of whether IR35 applies to the working arrangement now rests with the public body (i.e. NHS Trust or Health Board) where the work is actually being conducted.
-It is therefore not up to the intermediary worker to provide evidence of whether IR35 applies, but rather it is the end hirer who is responsible for determining your IR35 status and ensuring that you are paid and taxed correctly based upon their assessment of your employment status.
+The decision on whether IR35 applies to the working arrangement will sit with the client where the work is being conducted.
+It is, therefore, not up to the intermediary worker to provide evidence of whether IR35 applies, but rather it is the end hirer who is responsible for determining your IR35 status and ensuring that you are paid and taxed correctly based upon their assessment of your employment status.

-From 6 April 2017, NHS Trusts and Health Boards will have new responsibilities to inform locum agencies and workers if their role falls inside or outside of IR35 legislation.
+NHS Trusts, Health Boards and private sector clients are responsible for informing locum agencies and workers if their role falls inside or outside of IR35 legislation.
 Being inside IR35 will impact the way in which you are taxed.
-The fee payer, which is the last entity to make payment to the worker, is responsible for the deduction of the relevant tax and National Insurance will be withheld from payment to the intermediary and paid over to HMRC on their behalf (note, that this is not the same as PAYE).
+The fee payer, which is the last entity to make payment to the worker, is responsible for the deduction of the relevant tax and National Insurance.
+The deductions are withheld from payment to the intermediary and paid over to HMRC on their behalf (this is not the same as PAYE).

 Sources: HMRC, IPSE

 New Code of Practice Promotes Ethical Overseas Recruitment